1918 Auckland Rugby League season: Final

+Montrose (Monty) Stanaway, the outstanding City hooker, played his last ever game for City.
+On November 9 he became a victim of the influenza epidemic and died at Auckland Hospital.
+Monty was the brother of Jack Stanaway who played for the New Zealand Māori rugby league team in 1908, and Alex Stanaway who played for New Zealand Māori and New Zealand.
+Their mother was Māori, Anihera (Susan) Stanaway and their father William Henry Stanaway.
+Monty played for Otahuhu Rovers from 1914 until 1917 when their senior team folded, playing 29 games and scoring 12 points.
+He then joined the City Rovers senior side playing 12 games, and kicking a goal in the 1918 season.
+He was survived by his wife, Muriel and was aged 27.
+The final saw the novice Maurice Wetherill score a try for City.
+He would go on to play for New Zealand and referee international matches.
+City's other try scorer was Huatahi Paki, the brother of George Paki.
+They were from the Waikato though played much of their rugby league in Auckland and Huatahi was the first New Zealand 'breed' rugby league player to play in Australia when he joined St. George for the 1923 season.

 Top try scorers and point scorers

 The following point scoring lists include both Senior Championship matches (including preliminary rounds) and the Roope Rooster competition.
 For the 5th time in 6 seasons Karl Ifwersen topped the point scoring lists with 66 points.
 This gave him 287 points from 6 seasons.
 While Eric McGregor (brother of Kiwi Dougie McGregor) of Ponsonby United topped the try scoring list with 10.
 Newton Rangers had 4 tries and 2 conversions unattributed while Ponsonby had 1 try unattributed which make the point lists for those teams slightly incomplete.